spcnvdr/xchacha20/README.md

     ./test

-The program will produce the following output if successful
+The program will produce the following output if successful:

     Cryptographic tests passed

-If this library failed to generate the correct ciphertexts, then you will see this
+If this library failed to generate the correct ciphertexts, then something is wrong with the library and you will see this output:

     Cryptographic tests failed!

 **To Do**

-- [ ] Add a program to calculate and compare test vectors
+- [x] Add a program to calculate and compare test vectors
+- [ ] Find and add more test vectors for XChaCha20

 **Contributing**